"Science in Comics" Comic Book: Watch Out for the Gorilla's Memory

 Peb&Fox/National Publishers Union, CC BY-NC-ND.

-The image of a lush jungle rich in resources throughout the year is a cliché.
-The jungles of West Africa and the Congo Basin, home to the western lowland gorillas, actually experience marked seasonality, with periods of fruit abundance alternating with periods of scarcity.
+The image of a lush jungle teeming with resources all year round is a cliché.
+The jungles of West Africa and the Congo Basin, where western lowland gorillas live, actually exhibit marked seasonal variation, with periods of fruit abundance alternating with periods of scarcity.

-Despite this wide variation, gorillas maintain an energy balance.
-This is partly due to the diversity of foods that make up their diet: leaves, flowers, fruits, mushrooms, and even insects.
+Despite this wide variation, the gorilla maintains an energy balance.
+This is partly due to the diversity of foods in its diet: leaves, flowers, fruits, mushrooms, and even insects.

-But there is also speculation about its ability to correctly locate some of these foods, such as fruit, in time and space.
+But there is also speculation about its ability to accurately locate some of these foods, such as fruits, in both time and space.
 Indeed, it is generally believed that, over the course of evolution, there have been selective pressures on individuals of species living in complex environments, where resources may be scarce and fluctuating.
-These pressures have favored the development of cognition, making it possible to better predict what type of food is available where and when.
+These pressures have favored the development of cognition, enabling better prediction of what type of food is found where and when.
 This would partly explain the cognitive differences observed in the animal world.

-A computational approach, in which the behavior of hypothetical individuals is simulated by computer, confirms the idea of the advantage of spatial and temporal awareness.
+A computational approach—that is, one in which the behavior of hypothetical individuals is simulated by computer—supports the idea of a spatial and temporal consciousness.

-In a variable but predictable environment such as that in which gorillas live, this ability to locate food in space and time substantially increases the success of food procurement.
-It also reduces the cost of searching, particularly in terms of distance traveled.
+In a variable yet predictable environment such as that inhabited by gorillas, this ability to locate food in space and time substantially increases the success of foraging.
+It also reduces the cost of foraging, particularly the distance traveled.

-Wild groups are named after the alpha male—also known as the "silverback" due to the depigmentation of the hair on his back following puberty.
-Daily monitoring of these groups allows us to see whether reality matches theoretical expectations.
+Wild packs are named after the alpha male—also known as the “silverback” due to the depigmentation of his back hair following puberty.
+Daily monitoring of these packs allows us to see whether reality matches theoretical expectations.

 This article is republished from The Conversation under a Creative Commons license.
 Readthe original article.